 All films must be presented in their original language and, where this language is other than English, the screening format of the film must be subtitled in English (if not otherwise specified).
 Subtitling expenses are to be met by the Participant.

 At its discretion, the Festival will be free to electronically project subtitles in in any lanugage below the film on a different screen.
 The production of language electronic subtitles is the responsibility of the Filmmaker.

-All film entries for Competitive sections – International Competition for feature films, International Competition for Short films, International Competitions for Documentary films and Indian competition for feature films must be submitted to the Festival for selection by July 31, 2021.
+All film entries for Competitive sections – International Competition for feature films, International Competition for Short films, International Competitions for Documentary films and Indian competition for feature films must be submitted to the Festival for selection before due date.

 The decision of the Festival with regard to selection/rejection of a film shall be final and no communication whatsoever in this regard shall be entertained.
 If we donot find any suitable entry for any particular category of award, we may withheld that category, and no award would be announced for any such category.